 This starter is more of a static website type of deal, which is not really what I wanted.
 I was missing dates for the posts (and calling them posts).

-I edited the layout for the regular page by just adding a date at the top.
+I extended the layout for the regular page by just adding a date at the top, creating a new page type called post.
 Pretty straight forward.

 Voíla!
 That is it.
 I might do some minor changes further down the line, but this is good for now.